Gastón Ávila: Boca Juniors

-On 2 January 2019, Ávila was signed by Boca Juniors. Ávila made his professional debut with Boca Juniors in a 2–1 Argentine Primera División win over Talleres on 2 February 2020.
+Ávila eventually made his professional debut for Boca Juniors on 2 February 2020 in a 2–1 Argentine Primera División win over Talleres.

 Loan to Rosario Central

-On 10 February 2021, Ávila moved to Rosario Central, on a loan deal until the end of the season.
+On 10 February 2021, seeking regular playing time, Ávila returned to Rosario Central on a loan deal until the end of the season.
+During his loan spell, he established himself as a key starter, scoring 3 goals in 27 league appearances and displaying strong aerial ability and passing range.